supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex4_Connect_Threat_Intel.md

 1. Select the Microsoft Sentinel Workspace you created earlier.

-1. From the Data Connectors tab, select the **Threat intelligence - TAXII** connector.
+1. From the Data Connectors tab, Search and select the **Threat intelligence - TAXII** connector.

 1. Select the **Open connector page** on the connector information blade.